wp-plugins/post-index/readme.txt

 1. Place `<!--post-index-->` in your page or post to display the index

 == Changelog ==

+= 0.2 =
+* Fixed a bug that caused the meta box to not correctly load the custom field values.

 = 0.1 =
 * First version - This version is available only German at the moment!